algbio/themisto/README.md

 Pseudoalign reads.fna against an index:
 ```
-./build/bin/themisto pseudoalign --query-file reads.fna --index-dir index --temp-dir temp --out-file out.txt
+./build/bin/themisto pseudoalign --query-file reads.fna --index-prefix my_index --temp-dir temp --out-file out.txt
 ```

 Pseudoalign a list of fasta files in input_list.txt into output filenames in output_list.txt:
 ```
-./build/bin/themisto pseudoalign --query-file-list input_list.txt --index-dir index --temp-dir temp --out-file-list output_list.txt
+./build/bin/themisto pseudoalign --query-file-list input_list.txt --index-prefix my_index --temp-dir temp --out-file-list output_list.txt
 ```

 Pseudoalign reads.fna against an index using also reverse complements:
 ```
-./build/bin/themisto pseudoalign --rc --query-file reads.fna --index-dir index --temp-dir temp --outfile out.txt
+./build/bin/themisto pseudoalign --rc --query-file reads.fna --index-prefix my_index --temp-dir temp --outfile out.txt
 ```

-## Extracting unitigs with `extract_unitigs`
+## Extracting unitigs with `extract-unitigs`

 This program dumps the unitigs and optionally their colors out of an existing Themisto index.

 ```
+Usage:
-  extract_unitigs [OPTION...]
+  extract-unitigs [OPTION...]

-  -i, --index-dir arg    Location of the Themisto index.
+  -i, --index-prefix arg  The index prefix that was given to the build
+                          command.
       --unitigs-out arg   Output filename for the unitigs (outputted in
                           FASTA format). (default: "")
       --colors-out arg    Output filename for the unitig colors.
 If this
                           option is not given, the colors are not computed.
                           Note that giving this option affects the unitigs
-                         written to unitigs-out: if a unitig has nodes with
+                          written to unitigs-out: if a unitig has nodes
-                         different color sets, the unitig is split into
+                          with different color sets, the unitig is split
-                         maximal segments of nodes that have equal color
+                          into maximal segments of nodes that have equal
-                         sets.
-The file format of the color file is as
+                          color sets.
+The file format of the color file is
-                         follows: there is one line for each unitig.
+                          as follows: there is one line for each unitig.
+                          The lines contain space-separated strings.
 The
-                         lines contain space-separated strings.
-The first
-                         string on a line is the FASTA header of a unitig,
+                          first string on a line is the FASTA header of a
-                         and the following strings on the line are the
+                          unitig, and the following strings on the line are
-                         integer color labels of the colors of that unitig.
+                          the integer color labels of the colors of that
-                         The unitigs appear in the same order as in the
+                          unitig.
+The unitigs appear in the same order as
-                         FASTA file. (default: "")
+                          in the FASTA file. (default: "")
   -h, --help              Print usage
 ```

 # For developers: building the tests